 The term anxiety refers to the lengthy metal state of being worried for an unknown reason.
 Some researchers classify anxiety as a mood and others as a separate emotion.

 Fear expressions send a danger warning to those close by.
-Screaming also
+Screaming also sends a danger warning.

 |The facial expression of fear has these distinctive features:

 - Raised eyebrows,

 We cope with fear by trying to flee or escape from the threat, fighting back, or focusing on ways to eliminate or reduce the threat.
 It helps to relax when the threat is not immediate.

 Fear is such a powerful emotion that it is often exploited through fear-mongering.
 Unneeded, ineffective, or overpriced insurance policies, safety equipment, automobile undercoating, protection services, defensive actions, medications, and military expenditures are willingly purchased by people who are intimidated by a wide range of doomsayers.
 Terrorism is so effective because fear is so powerful.
 The fear of humiliation is strong and is a form of control often exploited by people as diverse as childhood playmates, advertisers, sales people, the boss, and tyrants.

 Paths of Fear:

 Events that can trigger our fear or anxiety are common and frequent occurrences.
 How we respond to those provocations and the choices we make critically affect our peace of mind, well being, and our lives.
 The following figure illustrates choices we have and paths we can take to either prolong or resolve our fears.
 Use this like you would any other map: 1) decide where you are now, 2) decide where you want to go, 3) choose the best path to get there, and 4) go down the chosen path.